Updated May 22, 2023

 If you have bad credit and are unable to acquire a home improvement loan, you can explore another financing option where you might secure a loan approval, including:

 - Home equity loans – These types of loans allow homeowners to borrow a lump sum against the equity of their home.
 Borrowers will acquire fixed loan amounts, which must be paid with an equal monthly payment over a fixed repayment term or loan term.
-You’ll need a credit score of at least 620 to qualify for a home equity loan for remodel, though it may differ depending on the lender.
+You’ll need a credit score of at least 620 to qualify for a home equity loan for remodel, though it may differ depending on the home loan lender.

 - Home equity line of credit – Like a home equity loan, a line of credit allows a borrower to borrow against the equity of their home.
 However, unlike a home equity loan, borrowers will not receive a lump sum payment.
 Instead, borrowers can take out money against a credit limit and must make the repayments before taking out more.
 Most lenders with a HELOC loan offer require a credit score of 680 or more to qualify.
 If you are also seeking a HELOC with bad credit, a HECM might be a better option for you.

 Hoping to renovate your house but don’t have the funds or the credit score to get a loan?
 A potential solution is a home renovation loan, which alleviates monetary limitations for those who don’t have the cash on hand for an expensive project.
 However, this may not be an option due to your credit score.
-If you are still unsure of alternative options securing a home renovation loan, after reading this article, consult a financial advisor to discuss your options.
+If you are still unsure of alternative options for securing a home renovation loan, after reading this article, consult a financial advisor to discuss your options.

 - Credit.org.
 What’s a Good Credit Score?
 Credit Score Ranges Explained.